 Other options to check out are the salads, although the Chicken Club Salad has 1660 mg of sodium.

 Wendy’s fresh-made salads are aesthetically the most appealing of all the healthy take out restaurants.
-The calorie haul ranges from 200-620 calories each salad, the Taco Salad being the highest calorie fast food item.
+The calorie haul ranges from 200-620 calories for each salad, the Taco Salad being the highest calorie fast food item.

 As for nutrition, Wendy’s is way better than Burger King or McDonald’s because their beef and chicken are fresher.
 Even from taste standards, you can tell from even the fries that everything is cut and brought in fresh.